 - Lay the person on their side to prevent choking in case of vomiting

-- Stay with the person until emergency assistance arrives
+- Stay with the person until emergency responders arrive

 Don’t Let Fear of Getting in Trouble Prevent You from Getting Help

-Students who actively seek assistance from police or UWM staff for someone (including self) who is overly intoxicated/impaired due to alcohol or other drugs and cooperate with police and UWM staff will not face university discipline or UWM Police citations for underage alcohol and/or other drug use.
+Students who actively seek assistance from police or UWM staff for someone (including self) who is overly intoxicated/impaired due to alcohol or other drugs, stay on the scene and cooperate with police and UWM staff will not face university discipline or UWM Police citations for underage alcohol and/or other drug use.

 Remember to CALL, STAY and COOPERATE.